SertacEngin/my-personal-website/README.md

 # Portfolio Website

 This is my website built with Next.js and Tailwind CSS.
-I am planning to practice my DevOps skills, projects, and achievements in an elegant and responsive design.
+I am planning to practice my DevOps skills, build projects, and showcase my achievements in an elegant and responsive design.

 ## Installation